 Some DIY Home Remedies for Drug Detox Can be Incredibly Dangerous

-In addition to the addictive nature of some drug detox home remedies, it’s also important to understand that some remedies can actually be very dangerous.
-Many medications, supplements and vitamins are contraindicated with one another, and should never be mixed.
-Others can be dangerous when used during a detox.
-Creatine, for instance, is sometimes used during an opiate withdrawal for energy, but it can actually worsen dehydration and cause further complications.
+In addition to the addictive nature of some drug detox home remedies, it’s also important to understand that some remedies can actually be dangerous.
+In fact, there are certain medications, supplements, and vitamins that you should never mix.
+Others can be dangerous when individuals use them during detox.
+For instance, although Creatine may seem like it could be helpful during opiate withdrawal for energy, it can actually worsen dehydration and cause further complications.

-Creating home remedies for drug detox is dangerous, but perhaps even riskier is buying ready-made detox cocktails online.
-These liquids, pills and creams aren’t tested by any governing medical body, and they can contain unknown ingredients that might cause cardiac issues or a range of health problems.
+Although creating home remedies for drug detox is dangerous, buying ready-made detox cocktails online is perhaps even riskier.
+These liquids, pills, and creams aren’t tested or approved by any governing medical body.
+They can also contain unknown ingredients that might cause cardiac issues or other health problems.

 Home Remedies for Drug Detox Mean Patients Won’t Get the Necessary Medical Supervision

-While there are risks involved with attempting home remedies for drug detox, there are bigger risks associated with not getting the right medical supervision.
+While there are risks involved in attempting home remedies for drug detox, not having the right medical supervision during detox.
 Trying to detox at home means not being under the care of medical professionals who have experience with addiction.
-In a reputable detox center, patients struggling with a drug addiction need a proper assessment, mental counseling and around-the-clock supervision.
+In a reputable Florida detox center, patients struggling with a drug addiction need a proper assessment, mental counseling, and around-the-clock supervision.

 Medical professionals will administer prescription medications and IVs as necessary to combat dehydration.
-Most importantly, they can identify major problems and deliver emergency care when it’s needed.
+Most importantly, they can identify major problems and deliver emergency care whenever problems arise.